I have never attempted to kill myself thanks to an article I read in a woman’s magazine when I was 11 years old.

 “BABYGIRL!
 This world is bat-shit crazy and it’s only getting crazier!
 You’ll only get so many pockets of air to gasp back some sanity each day, so I’m telling you that one of the best places for fresh air is between the empty pages of a diary.
 Put your head in there and BREATH!
 BREATH like your life depends upon it–because it literally WILL.

-If you didn’t hear it directly from a therapist, I’m sure you would already know the well-known mental health benefits of keeping a dairy.
+If you didn’t hear it directly from a therapist, I’m sure you would already know the well-known mental health benefits of keeping a diary.

 Writing out our thoughts helps us to get clear on how we feel about the screwed-up situations or people we have in our lives.